elamaran619/amazon-quicksight-user-guide/doc_source/signing-up.md

 1. For both Standard and Enterprise editions, make choices for the following items:
    + Type in a unique account name for Amazon QuickSight\.
 Your account name can only contain characters \(A–Z and a–z\), digits \(0–9\), and hyphens \(\-\)\.
 If you use AD, and it has a default alias, this alias is used for the account name\.
    + Type in a notification email address for the Amazon QuickSight account owner or group\.
-This email receives service and usage notifications
+This email receives service and usage notifications\.
-   + \(Optional\) Choose a capacity region for [SPICE](welcome.md#spice)\.
-Users can change their region anytime\.
-See [AWS Regions and IP Address Ranges](regions.md) for information on regions
+   + \(Optional\) Choose the AWS region you want to utilize for your default [SPICE](welcome.md#spice) capacity\.
+This is where your account’s free SPICE capacity is allocated after signing up\.
+Note that you aren't able to change the default capacity region later, but you can always purchase additional SPICE capacity in different regions as needed\.
+See [AWS Regions and IP Address Ranges](regions.md) for information on regions\.
    + \(Optional\) Choose whether to allow autodiscovery of your AWS resources\.
 You can change these options later in **Manage Account**\.
 For more information, see [Allowing Autodiscovery of AWS Resources](autodiscover-aws-data-sources.md)\.

 1.